codacy/docs/docs/organizations/segments.md

 > Refer to [Bitbucket's official documentation](https://support.atlassian.com/bitbucket-cloud/docs/create-a-project/) for detailed steps on how to add, edit, and manage **Projects**.

 #### Keep Segments in sync
-After the first sync is done, Bitbucket Prjects will continually be in sync with Codacy automatically.
+After the first sync is done, Bitbucket Projects will continue to be insync with Codacy automatically.

 <br><br>